janimattiellonen/discgolf-diary/2020/Form and technique.md

 - [A different way of looking at nose angle.](https://youtu.be/-DE455cUrIU)

+### What to try

+Start with a low reach back and then tilt your wrist extremly and see what happens.
+Then gradully lessen the tilt of the wris throw again and see what happens.

 ## Videos

 - [The secret to disc golf timing: It's all in the reachback!](https://youtu.be/8p-d0do3t9s)